 Companies should devote a budget line to wellness and wellbeing programs.
 They should consider employee wellness and wellbeing as a priority just like they consider departments such as Sales, Marketing, etc. These strategies should be implemented from the start, with the very first employee.
 It helps establish a strong company culture, free of bad habits.

-As a business owner, Jennifer makes it crystal clear, “I want to run a company that is built around the wellbeing of employees as part of the overall strategy of the business”.
+As a business owner, Paxton makes it crystal clear, “I want to run a company that is built around the wellbeing of employees as part of the overall strategy of the business”.

 2. Promote clear communication and get your workforce’s pulse